isovector/certainty-by-construction/src/book/4-decidability.lagda.md

     ss-even : {n : ℕ} → IsEven n → IsEven (2 + n)
 ```

-It's now possible to show every element in `tree` is even.
+It's now possible to show every element in `def:tree` is even.
 In fact, Agda can
 prove it for us, via [Auto](AgdaCmd):

 ```agda